 It seems that these two countries get mixed up more than I thought.
 Here’s an interesting article on a comparison with Slovakia and why Slovenia should rebrand itself.
 I’ve never had a problem, but then again, I can read a map!

 Still confused?
-I hope … Read the rest
+I hope not, but if … Read the rest

-In the autumn of 2009 David and I completed one of the most exciting and exhilarating walking trips we have ever done.
-Since our first visit to Slovenia in 2001 we had always dreamed of climbing Triglav and incorporating this challenge into a circular walk and sleeping in the mountain huts in the Julian Alps. … Read the rest
+In the autumn of 2009 David and I completed one of the most exciting and exhilarating walking trips we have ever done, a grand walking tour in the Julian Alps.
+Since our first visit to Slovenia in 2001 we had always dreamed of climbing Triglav and incorporating this challenge into a circular walk and sleeping in … Read the rest

 The Vršič Pass, which rises to a height of 1611 metres, is the highest pass in Slovenia.
 It connects, in the north, the Sava Dolinka Valley in